Who we are

 Who he is

 studioMDA was founded by Markus Dochantschi in New York City in 2002 with the mission of challenging the boundaries of design.
 Markus was trained in Germany, where he graduated in 1995.
 He worked with Arata Isozaki and Fumihiko Maki in Tokyo during his academic term, and then with Zaha Hadid in London from 1995 to 2002.
-He has taught an Advanced Studio at Yale University with Zaha Hadid, Stefan Behnisch and Gerald Hines (2003), and has taught an Advanced Studio at Columbia University’s Graduate School for Architecture, Planning, and Preservation (GSAPP) from 2008 until now.
-Markus is also the director of the Global Cities Architecture Program (GCAP) at GSAPP.
+He has taught an Advanced Studio at Yale University with Zaha Hadid, Stefan Behnisch and Gerald Hines (2003), and an Advanced Studio at Columbia University’s Graduate School for Architecture, Planning, and Preservation (GSAPP) from 2008 until now.
+Markus has also served as the director of the Global Cities Architecture Program (GCAP) at GSAPP.
 He has been a Guest Lecturer at Harvard’s Graduate School of Design (GSD) and a guest critic at the AA London; Columbia University, NY; The Cooper Union, NY; University of Pennsylvania, Philadelphia; Princeton University, Princeton; the ETH Zurich, Switzerland; the Hochschule für Angewandte Kunst Vienna, Austria.

 What we do